 Gamban has now launched in Kenya, given the shocking rise in gambling problems and the absence of a mechanism to fight them.
 This has been largely attributed to the lax disposition of operators to the problem.
 The firm has plans to also take the product to other countries in Africa where gambling is popular.

-Kenya has a thriving online gambling market, one of the biggest in Africa; with several top betting companies in Africa also present in the country.
+Online betting sites in Kenya is thriving, one of the biggest in Africa; with several top betting companies in Africa also present in the country.
 A 2018 research by Geopoll found that Kenya leads the Sub-Saharan region in terms of young gambling residents between 17 and 35 years old.
 Contributory to this growth is vast access to the internet in Kenya.

 Partnerships in the Interest of Gamblers